jostarlink/slackbot-api-docs/Documentation/modifiers.md

 ##Middlewares
 Middlewares let you modify important parameters of a function and decide whether the function should proceed or not.

-Middlewares must return a promise which, if rejected stops the function from proceeding, else proceeds to the next middleware.
+Middlewares must return a promise which, if rejected stops the function from proceeding, else proceeds to the next middleware until all middlewares are processed.

 ```javascript
 const admins = ['mahdi', 'admin'];